Setting up DNS:

 Remove Namecheap Parkingpage

 By default, when you purchase a domain and not linked to a website, the parking page is turned on.
 This prevents the "www" CNAME from being modified to point to us (dns.strikingly.com).

 Here’s how to disable the parking page:

 1. Sign in to your Namecheap Account.

 2. Select Domain List from the left sidebar and click on the Manage button next to your domain:

-3. Scroll down to the Other Domain Settings section and make sure that it is showing Turn On in front of Parking Page as it shows on the screenshot below:
+3. Scroll down to the Other Domain Settings section and make sure that it is indicated as OFF

 Note: Normally, it takes 30 minutes for the settings to take effect.